aosabook/500lines/data-store/chapter.md

 but there are multiple avenues of extension with only localised changes required.
 Refactoring as I added features was a pleasure!

+### Summary

+(Discussion of the concrete: this data store, data stores in general;
+and of the abstract: immutable data on disk and in memory)